rustyxlol/on-this-day/README.md

 3. Add user to group `sudo usermod -a -G docker ec2-user`
 4. Logout and login
 5. `docker pull ...`
-6. `docker run -d -p ...`
+6. `docker run -d -p 5000:8080 ...`
 7. Use the instance's **public ip**, make sure its `HTTP`

 **Without Docker**
-Instead of installing docker, we'll be installing Apache server and host `dist` folder on it.
+Instead of installing docker, we'll be installing Apache server and host `dist` folder (or whatever the folder you got after running building the project).
 So build the project locally and move the `dist` folder to `/var/www/html`
 Make sure your security group isn't blocking anything here as well.

 ### Apache Server Notes